Conserve and sustainably use the oceans, seas and marine resources for sustainable development

 Penn State’s Agriculture and Environment Center Community Watershed Engagement Program brings Penn State researchers, educators and students together with community members to solve water quality problems in local priority watersheds.

 An example of a strategy included are limitations on temperature of stormwater discharge to the environment to protect the downstream cold water fishery known as Spring Creek.
+An overview of Spring Creek explain how it interacts with campus and the stream conditions report reflect impacts of discharges.

 Targets & Indicators